-Both the ELPAC SA and IA are paper-pencil assessments administered in seven grade spans-K, 1, 2, 3-5, 6-8, 9-10, and 11-12.
+Both the ELPAC SA and IA assessments are administered in seven grade spans-K, 1, 2, 3-5, 6-8, 9-10, and 11-12.
 In kindergarten and grade 1, all domains are administered individually.
 In grades 2-12, the test is administered in groups, exclusive of speaking, which is administered individually.